ewilsey/MART441/HW-4/readme.md

 I found a built in font called 'fantasy'.
 Stylistically it works for headers but not for paragraphs.
 So I went with 'serif' for the body text.
 I centered the body, increased font-size, and created a border around h1 with matching color.
+Line-height did not feel quite right; adjusting it became a task.

 #3 Script